 How to Replant Primroses

-Replant your primroses in their new position.
-Plant the small pieces, too.
-Although there's no guarantee that they will grow, primroses are tough plants and they may surprise you.
+Once you've divided your primroses, it's time to replant them in their new position.
+Plant the small pieces, too!
+Although there's no guarantee that they will grow, primroses are tough plants, and they may surprise you.

 - If there's an old, woody center to the plant, discard that.